dotnet/infer/userguide/Hello, Strings!.md

 ### A generative model of text

-Probabilistic models we've considered so far had variables of numeric types only, i.e. integers, floats and booleans.
+The probabilistic models considered so far had variables of numeric types only, i.e. integers, floats and booleans.
 In principle, however, there is no reason to restrict model variables to these domains: as long as the inference engine is able to handle variables of a certain type, such variables should be allowed in the modelling code.
 The Infer.NET inference engine, in particular, also supports variables of collection types, such as strings or lists.
-In this tutorial we will focus on string variables.
+This tutorial focuses on string variables.

 One way to define a string random variable is to specify a prior distribution over it: